 How to Land the Job: Speech-language pathologists must complete a two-year master's program, and most states require pathologists to be licensed.

-Tax Accountant: Tax accountants prepare clients' tax returns and reports.
+Tax accountants prepare clients' tax returns and reports.
 They must also stay up-to-date with tax issues and regulations.
 While tax accountants can work for companies, they can also work independently from home, allowing them the flexibility to choose clients and create their own schedules.
 They can also choose to work more hours during tax season, giving them free time during other parts of the year.

-Median Pay: $68,150 for accountants in general, the lowest 10% earned less than $42,140 and the highest 10% earned more than $120,910.
+Median Pay: The BLS reports a median annual pay of $77,250 for accountants in general, as of 2021.
+The lowest 10% of earners made less than $47,970 per year, and the highest 10% earned more than $128,970.

-According to the Bureau of Labor Statistics, employment of accountants is projected to grow by 10% from 2016 to 2026, faster than average for all occupations.
-Increased use of automated tax software and tax simplification policies may reduce the demand for tax accountants catering to non-commercial clients.
+Job Outlook: According to the BLS, employment of accountants is projected to grow by 7% from 2020 to 2030, about as fast as the average for all occupations.
+Note, however, that the increased use of automated tax software and tax simplification policies may reduce the demand for tax accountants who cater to non-commercial clients.

-Teacher's Assistant: A teacher's assistant (or teacher’s aide) assists a lead teacher in a variety of classroom assignments and activities.
-Teacher's aides typically work in elementary and middle schools, or in special education programs.
-Parents who serve as teacher's aides can enjoy the same holidays as their children, and may even have the opportunity to keep an eye on their kids at school.
+A teacher's assistant (or teacher’s aide) assists a lead teacher in a variety of classroom assignments and activities.
+Teacher's aides typically work in elementary and middle schools or in special education programs.
+Parents who serve as teacher's aides can enjoy the same holidays as their children and may even have the opportunity to keep an eye on their kids at school.

-Median Pay: $25,410, the lowest 10% earned less than $18,120 and the highest 10% earned more than $38,820.
+Median Pay: The BLS reports a median annual pay of $29,360 in 2021.
+The lowest 10% of earners made less than $21,890 per year, and the highest 10% earned more than $46,530.

-How to Land the Job: Most teacher's aide positions require a high school degree, while many also require at least two years of college or an associate's degree.
+How to Land the Job: Most teacher's aide positions require a high school degree, while many also require at least two years of college or an associate degree.
 Some positions, particularly those in special education programs, require further education and/or certification.

-Median Pay: $66,130, the lowest 10% earned less than $35,390 and the highest 10% earned more than $119,550.
+Median Pay: The BLS reports a median annual pay of $77,200 in 2021 for web developers.
+The lowest 10% of earners made less than $40,750, and the highest 10% earned more than $146,430.